Unified description of sum rules and duality between CP phases and unitarity triangles through third-order rephasing invariants: Introduction

 \section{Introduction}

 The flavor mixing matrix provides an essential formalism of flavor physics.
-As its CP phase is intimately related to the origin of the matter-antimatter asymmetry, it is one of the key observables for particle physics in the near future.
-In order to establish a theoretical basis, rephasing invariants of the mixing matrix \cite{Wu:1985ea,Bjorken:1987tr, Nieves:1987pp, Jenkins:2007ip} have been studied to define CP-violating quantities and to elucidate their physical significance.
-The fourth-order rephasing invariants, represented by the Jarlskog invariant \cite{Jarlskog:1985ht}, have been widely employed in the analysis of unitarity triangles \cite{Wu:1994di, Xing:2009eg, Harrison:2009bz, Antusch:2009hq, Frampton:2010ii, Dueck:2010fa, Frampton:2010uq,Li:2010ae,Qin:2010hn, Zhou:2011xm,Qin:2011ub,Zhang:2012bk, Zhang:2012ys, Li:2012zxa, He:2013rba, He:2016dco, Xing:2019tsn, Kaur:2023ypg, Harrison:2025rkp}.
+Since its CP phase is intimately related to the origin of the matter-antimatter asymmetry, it is one of the key observables for particle physics in the near future.
+In order to establish a theoretical basis, rephasing invariants of the mixing matrix \cite{Wu:1985ea, Bernabeu:1986fc, Gronau:1986xb, Branco:1987mj, Bjorken:1987tr, Nieves:1987pp, Botella:1994cs, Branco:1999fs, Jenkins:2007ip} have been studied to define CP-violating quantities and to elucidate their physical significance.
+The fourth-order rephasing invariants, represented by the Jarlskog invariant \cite{Jarlskog:1985ht}, have been widely employed in the analysis of unitarity triangles \cite{Wu:1994di, Hocker:2006xb, Xing:2009eg, Harrison:2009bz, Antusch:2009hq, Frampton:2010ii, Dueck:2010fa, Frampton:2010uq,Li:2010ae,Qin:2010hn, Zhou:2011xm,Qin:2011ub,Zhang:2012bk, Zhang:2012ys, Li:2012zxa, He:2013rba, He:2016dco, Xing:2019tsn, Kaur:2023ypg, Harrison:2025rkp}.
 However, they are insufficient for providing a unified understanding of the CP phases in the mixing matrix.
 Indeed, CP phases introduced in the nine Euler-angle-like parameterizations \cite{Fritzsch:1997st} appear to take unrelated and scattered values at first glance.

 Recently, some studies have begun focusing on rephasing invariants that explicitly incorporate the determinant of the mixing matrix $V$ \cite{Yang:2025hex}.
-A specific relation $\d_{\rm PDG} + \d_{\rm KM} = \pi - \a + \g $ \cite{Yang:2025ftl} between CP phases and the angles and its generalized sum rules \cite{Yang:2025vrs} reveal an underlying regularity between chaotic phases and angles.
+Unlike the Jarlskog-type quartic invariants, these new invariants involving $\det V$ provide a concise framework that can express the CP-violating phases.
+A specific relation $\d_{\rm PDG} + \d_{\rm KM} = \pi - \a + \g$ presented a nontrivial connection between the CP phases $\delta_{\rm PDG}, \delta_{\rm KM}$ and the angles $\alpha, \gamma$ of the unitarity triangle \cite{Yang:2025ftl}.
+Furthermore, the set of nine formulae for the CP phases $\delta^{(\alpha i)} = \arg [ { V_{\alpha 1} V_{\alpha 2} V_{\alpha 3} V_{1i} V_{2i} V_{3i} / V_{\alpha i }^{3} \det V } ]$ and its generalized sum rules \cite{Yang:2025vrs} reveal an underlying regularity between chaotic CP phases and unitarity triangles.
 Historically, in particle physics, such regularities have often indicated the existence of more fundamental physical quantities.